The Man (1972 film): Reception

-Critical response

 Film critic Vincent Canby of The New York Times wrote in his review: "The Man, which opened yesterday at the Cinema I Theater, is the triumphantly short (93-minute) film version of Irving Wallace's almost endless (actually, 768-page) novel about the first black President of the United States. [...]
 At one time or another most of us have seen ceilings fall—in kitchens, in living rooms, in bathrooms—usually because of faulty plumbing.
 It's no fun and always a mess, with the plaster dust and all.
 But this one was obviously a whopper, being high and probably marble.
 It's an indication of the difficulty I had in relating to The Man that for the rest of the movie, which only exploits ceilings as melodramatic conveniences, I kept wondering what really happened.
 Hadn't anyone—the C.I.A. or somebody—checked out the palace?
 Had the Russians been fiddling around?
 Did a loo leak?
 I simply couldn't buy the casual explanation: 'Well, you know those old palaces, Jim.'
 About halfway through The Man, one comes to realize that, in its own unwitting way, the film is much more interested in contemplating incompetence than in presenting any ideas about politics, race relations, international diplomacy, personal ambition, courage, or what-have-you. [...]
 If The Man were a better movie, it might possibly be offensive.
 It isn't.
 It's silly and innocent, and when the band strikes up 'Hail to the Chief', it invites an idiotic tear.
 Rod Serling, who wrote the story and screenplay, has reworked and recut the original novel as if he were a tailor remodeling an old-fashioned suit to conform with current fashions, and Joseph Sargent, whose direction of The Forbin Project I admired, has made sure that it's all in focus."